If you need immediate assistance, feel free to contact us, or use our live chat if available.

 Dehydrated food is the process of removing water from food to prevent bacteria, yeast and mold from spoiling it.
 This process slows down the action of enzymes but does not inactivate them.
 Since bacteria and mold can only grow in the presence of moisture, drying is an excellent way to preserve food.
 Foods can be dried in several ways – air, sun, and sublimation (freeze-dried).
 Dried foods are perfect for camping since they are lightweight, take up little space and do not require refrigeration.
-We use both dehydrated (air) and freeze-dried ingredients.
+We use both dehydrated (heated air) and freeze-dried ingredients.

 Which of your products or food ingredients are freeze-dried?

 All of our food ingredients are dehydrated (air dried at 130 - 135 degrees F) with the exception of 5 products - organic apples, organic blueberries, organic banana, organic broccoli, organic brown rice, organic green peas, and organic sweet corn.
 These products are dried using freeze-drying or lyophilization to produce a superior texture and flavor.
 We use freeze-dried ingredients in the following products (as of 11/2015) -

 - Freeze-Dried Apples - Apple Quinoa Oatmeal, AppalaChia, Curried Apple Couscous, High Elevation Rice Cereal, Waldorf Slaw;